Jay Gruska

 Jay Gruska (/ˈgrʌskə/; born April 23, 1952) is an American songwriter and composer best known for his film and television scoring, and for writing hit songs for a variety of artists.
 He has composed musical scores for dozens of TV dramas, with over 500 hours of shows played internationally.

-Gruska has received three Emmy Award nominations, one Genie Award nomination, and nine ASCAP awards.
+Gruska has received three Emmy Award nominations, one Genie Award nomination, and eleven ASCAP awards.
 Some of his best-known scores are for the TV shows Lois & Clark: The New Adventures of Superman, Charmed, and Supernatural.

 Career

 Gruska started his career as a singer/songwriter.
 He was briefly a member of Three Dog Night in 1976, replacing Danny Hutton, until the group disbanded.
-He had recording contracts with ABC Records and Warner Bros.
+He had recording contracts with ABC Records for his first solo album, and Warner Bros.
 Records with the band Maxus, for which he was the lead singer and songwriter.
 Warner Bros.
-Records later released his solo album Which One of Us Is Me, which Gruska also produced.
+Records later released his second solo album Which One of Us Is Me, which Gruska also produced.

-Gruska is also known for co-writing the hit duet "Tell Me I'm Not Dreamin' (Too Good to Be True)" for Jermaine and Michael Jackson; the Gloria Loring/Carl Anderson duet "Friends and Lovers" (also released in a country version under the title "Both To Each Other (Friends and Lovers)," performed by Juice Newton and Eddie Rabbitt); and Amy Grant's "Good for Me".
+Gruska is also known for co-writing the hit duet "Tell Me I'm Not Dreamin' (Too Good to Be True)", for Jermaine and Michael Jackson, which was #1 on the Billboard dance charts; the Gloria Loring/Carl Anderson duet "Friends and Lovers", which was #2 on the Billboard Pop Charts and was also released in a country version under the title "Both To Each Other (Friends and Lovers)," performed by Juice Newton and Eddie Rabbitt, which was #1 on the Billboard Country charts; and Amy Grant's "Good for Me", which was #1 on the Billboard Adult Contemporary charts.

-In November 2014, the 200th episode of Supernatural, titled "Fan Fiction", aired on The CW.
-Gruska wrote and produced two songs for the episode (co-writing the lyrics with screenwriter Robbie Thompson).
-Within 24 hours after the episode aired, one of the songs, "The Road So Far", was #3 on the iTunes soundtrack chart and #57 among all songs on iTunes.
+As a composer on the TV series Supernatural, which aired on The CW, Gruska wrote and produced two songs for the 200th episode, titled "Fan Fiction" (co-writing the lyrics with screenwriter Robbie Thompson).
+Twenty-four hours after the episode aired, the song "The Road So Far" was #3 on the iTunes soundtrack chart and #57 among all songs on iTunes.

 Personal life

-Gruska is married to Jennifer Williams, the daughter of John Williams and Barbara Ruick as well as the sister of Joseph Williams.
-Together they have two children, Barbara and Ethan Gruska, the members of the pop music duo The Belle Brigade.
+Gruska is married to screenwriter, children's author, and lyricist Denise Halma Gruska.
+They have one son, Eli Raphael Gruska, a professional dancer at New York City Ballet.
+Gruska was previously married to Jennifer Williams, the daughter of John Williams and Barbara Ruick as well as the sister of Joseph Williams.
+Together they had two children, Bobby and Ethan Gruska, the members of the pop music duo The Belle Brigade.